-Adventure elopements are the in thing to do right now, and it makes sense!
+Adventure elopements are the thing to do, and it makes sense, especially a Yosemite elopement!
 Traditional weddings are expensive, take tons of planning, and usually very stressful.
 Take away the stress, add gorgeous scenery and maybe a few family members or friends, and make your big day all about the two of you.
 Make it about what the two of you want, where YOU want to be.
-Elopements locations are unique because they can be anywhere in the world, with any type of landscape you want!
+Elopements are unique because they can be anywhere in the world, with any type of landscape you want!

 Taft Point & Sentinel Dome

 This spot is the cream of the crop as far as a Yosemite elopement location goes!
-And notably so, with gorgeous sunsets from Taft, and equally gorgeous sunrises from Sentinal, you’re sure to have some truely epic wedding pics!
+And notably so, with gorgeous sunsets from Taft, and equally gorgeous sunrises from Sentinel, you’re sure to have some truly epic elopement pics!
 The drawback to these spots is that its usually very crowded with other folks doing the same exact thing.
-We worked up here recently and shared Taft with no less than 3 other wedding parties.
+We worked up here recently and shared Taft Point with no less than 3 other wedding parties.

 These two locations require a hike in, which is about a mile each way.
 Make sure you plan for that if you want to make sunset or sunrise!
 And bring a headlamp.
 There are pit toilets located in the parking area, and bear lockers as well.
 You’ll need to get all food/scented items out of your car, bears frequent this area and Glacier!
 It’s the exact same approach as Glacier Point, but you park a few miles closer.
 Parking is limited and can be tough here though.
 The Glacier Point Road is seasonal and closed in the winter, so you’ll check the weather and know the conditions before your trip.

 Getting pumped, but don’t want the crowds?
 Get in touch to chat about some other options that might be a bit more adventurous and quiet!